gnithin/maze-3d/README.md

       * Add Sliding collision - Right now, when brushing against the wall, the camera stops.
 Using sliding collision would avoid that.
       * Adding a sound whenever the camera moves

+### Project features
+- Aim of our project was to create a 3-D maze, much like the old game Wolfenstein-3D (1992)
+- Maze representation of walls
+- Collision detection (Bounding-box)
+- Sky-cube
+- Smoothing movements
+- Normals implementation on walls
+- Lighting
+- Animated finish point indicator

+### Keyboard/Mouse controls
+- You can turn around horizontally using the mouse.
+- `w` or `↑` - Move Forward
+- `s` or `↓` - Move back
+- `a` or `←` - Move left
+- `d` or `→` - Move right
+- `q` - Look up
+- `e` - Look down
+- `p` - Peek view - Camera is hoisting above the maze.
+You can still turn around, but moving forward or backward is disabled.
+- `esc` - Quit the game

 ### Rubric

 <table>